Hard QBFs for Merge Resolution: Lower bounds

+In this \namecref{subsec:KBKFlq-lb}, we turn towards the $\KBKFlq$ formulas, defined in \cite{BWJ-SAT14}.
+These formulas are variants of the $\KBKF$ formulas defined in \cite{KBKF95}.
+The $\KBKF$ formulas and their variants are significant in QBF proof complexity.
+The $\KBKF$ formulas were used to prove the first lower bound in QBF proof complexity, for the proof system $\QRes$ \cite{KBKF95}.
+They have short refutations in $\LDQRes$ \cite{ELW13} (that paper uses the name $\varphi_t$) and in $\QURes$ \cite{Gelder12}.
+Variants of this formula were then used to show non-simulations beteen $\QURes$, $\LDQRes$, $\IR$, and others.
+The specific variant of interest to us here is $\KBKFlq$.
+This variant was constructed in \cite{BWJ-SAT14} to obtain formulas hard for $\LDQRes$.
+It is known that the $\KBKFlq$ formulas are hard for $\LDQRes$ \cite{BWJ-SAT14} and for $\IRM$ \cite{BCJ-ToCT-Sep2019} but have polynomial-size refutations in $\QURes$ \cite{BWJ-SAT14}.

-In this section we turn towards the full system of Merge Resolution and consider the $\KBKFlq$ formulas (cf.\ Section~\ref{sec:formulas}).
-Similarly as the LQParity formulas, these formulas were originally introduced as hard principles for $\LDQRes$ \cite{BWJ-SAT14}.
-Here we show that they are hard for the full system of Merge Resolution, thus making it our strongest lower bound in the paper.
-This constitutes the first lower bound for unrestricted $\MRes$ in the literature.
+Here we show that the $\KBKFlq$ formulas are hard for the full system of Merge Resolution, thus making it our strongest lower bound in the paper.
+This constitutes the first genuine-to-QBF lower bound for unrestricted $\MRes$ in the literature.